Skip to main content

 Evidence over opinion

-We measure where the friction actually is — pages, queries, integrations, hand-offs — and prioritise from the data.
-Not from the loudest voice in the steering group.
+We measure where the friction actually is, pages, queries, integrations, hand-offs, and prioritise from the data, not from the loudest voice in the steering group.

 06